joelsiks/admirals/README.md

 ## Instructions

-To get results from callgrind that are (reasonably) good, it is prefered to link the Admirals engine statically in the CMakeLists.txt file.
-This is done by chaning the follow line:
+To get results from callgrind that are (reasonably) good, it is preferred to link the Admirals engine statically in the CMakeLists.txt file.
+This is done by changing the follow line:
 ```cmake
 # From
 add_library(engine SHARED ${SOURCES})